Wang Feng (singer): Career

-With No. 43 Baojia Street
+1997-2000: No. 43 Baojia Street and beginning of solo career

-Wang Feng and the band No. 43 Baojia Street (鲍家街43号), which was named after the street address of the Central Conservatory of Music in Beijing.
+Wang Feng and the band No. 43 Baojia Street, which was named after the street address of the Central Conservatory of Music in Beijing.
 They released their first album in 1997, three years after the band was formed.
 During these three years the band practiced in a basement in the college and performed in local clubs and bars.
 To comply with his father's will and to have a stable income, Wang took the offer of the vice concertmaster of the National Ballet of China Symphony Orchestra.
 However Wang quit the job after a year even with a promotion of the concertmaster position, and put himself completely into Rock music.
 In the beginning, the band was sponsored by "Xiao Wei" (nickname), an alumnus of the Central Conservatory of Music.
 Xiao Wei's sponsorship allowed the band to practice and perform.
 They gradually built up their reputation in Beijing, which led the band to a record deal from Beijing Jingwen Record Co., Ltd on 31 May 1997.
 The band was not profitable under Xiao Wei's sponsorship.
 Wang could not even pay his rent at that time.
 The record deal with Beijing Jingwen Record was an opportunity for the band to officially enter the music business and to solve the money issue.
 Xiao Wei understood the benefit of the deal for Wang Feng and the whole band.
 He terminated the sponsorship himself and left Beijing.

 Later that year the band made their first studio album, No. 43 Baojia Street (1997).
 This album included songs like "Little Bird" and "Good Night Beijing", which became famous afterwards.
 One year later the band made their second album, No. 43 Baojia Street 2 – Storm Approaching (1998).
 While the albums were sold in the market, the economic issue of the band and Wang himself did not resolve.
 In other words, the band was not making a profit.
 Wang decided to terminate the contract with Beijing Jingwen Record.
 In 2000, the Warner Music Beijing Co., Ltd found Wang Feng and offered him a record deal but not the whole band.
 Wang signed the contract and put out the album Fireworks (2000) in the same year.
 The songs from this album were made before the band broke up.